pieakshat/octant-hackathon/README.md

 ## Yield MM

-Yield MM is a market-making strategy designed for users who want both lending yield and swap fees without manually managing liquidity.
+Yield MM is a market-making + lending strategy vault designed for users who want both lending yield and swap fees without manually managing liquidity.
 The system is built on:

 - **Octant v2 multistrategy vaults** (one vault per asset),
 - **Aave** for base yield, and